Growing Cabbage Roses in my Cottage Garden

 A Different Sort of Rose….

 Sometimes called the Provence Rose, the Cabbage rose has been around for hundreds of years- a very old-fashioned rose indeed.
-It is said to have been developed by the Dutch in the 16th century and is considered an Old Garden Roses.
-Old Garden Roses are those that have been around since before the beginning of the modern rose era which started in 1867.
-This was the year that hybrid tea roses were introduced, a new form of rose which took center stage.
+It is said to have been developed by the Dutch in the 16th century and is considered an Old Garden Rose.
+Old Garden Roses are those that have been around since before the modern rose era began in 1867.
+This was the year that hybrid tea roses were introduced, a new form of rose that took center stage.
 The new roses had tightly formed centers as compared to the wider, flatter, and ruffly style of the old garden roses.
-Famous gardener Gertrude Jekyll preferred the old garden roses because according to her they “blend harmoniously with other garden plants”, a point I agree on even though I adore my modern roses with their full cups bursting with petals and light fruity floral fragrances.
+Famous gardener Gertrude Jekyll preferred the old garden roses because, according to her, they “blend harmoniously with other garden plants,” a point I agree with, even though I adore my modern roses with their full cups bursting with petals and light, fruity-floral fragrances.

-While I am only in my second year of growing these old fashioned lovelies, I have noticed a few things.
-The gentle beauties are hardy and were strong in the Troutdale in winter winds.
+While I am only in my second year of growing these old-fashioned lovelies, I have noticed a few things.
+The gentle beauties are hardy and were strong in the winter winds at Troutdale.
 Even the destructive ice storm that coated the garden in several inches of ice didn’t bother them.
 Those few bare canes were resilient.
 And while they were slow to get going, they are now quickly overtaking the other roses in size.
 They are even producing suckers that I have successfully transplanted.
 These are roses that will spread.
 This is a point to consider when planting.
 I am already considering moving them to a roomier spot.

 Cabbage Roses